auth0/docs/articles/mfa/guides/mfa-api/authenticate.md

 useCase:
   - customize-mfa
 ---
-# Authenticating With Resource Owner Password Grant and MFA
+# Authenticate With Resource Owner Password Grant and MFA

 This guide explains how to use the MFA API to complete the authentication flow using [Resource Owner Password Grant](/api-auth/tutorials/password-grant) when MFA is enabled.